 Scope

 This document is a master document that covers all CSM modules that shows how to deploy and integrate the CSM services, including Authentication, Authorization, User Provisioning Tool, CSM Security Web Services, CSM Acegi Adapter, CSM caGrid Integration.
 This document covers the User Guide and Application Developers Guide for all modules of CSM including CSM API, CSM UPT, CSM Security Webservices, CSM Acegi Adapter and CSM caGrid Integration.
+The CSM GAARDS Migration Module (CGMM) is out of scope.
+Refer the CGMM Guide for information

 Using this Guide

 Begin by reading the CSM Overview followed by CSM API User Guide sections.
 It will give detailed knowledge and workflow for a User to successfully integrate CSM into their applications.
 The CSM UPT User Guide section gives the workflow and details about the Authorization Policy provisioning necessary to use CSM for Authentication or Authorization.
 Once the primary features of Authentication, Authorization and User Provisioning are understood, read the CSM Security Web Services Guide section to know how to expose the CSM authentication and Authorization service features to web service consumers.
-Read the CSM Instance Level and Attribute Level Security section to know about the new feature introduced in CSM v4.0.
+Read the CSM Instance Level and Attribute Level Security section to know about the new feature introduced since CSM v4.0.
 For applications that use or want to use Acegi and leverage CSM Authentication and Authorization features, they should go through the CSM Acegi Adapter section to read how method level and method parameter level security is implemented and available out of the box.
 This section provides a workflow and steps necessary to integrate CSM Acegi adapter into existing or new applications using the Acegi framework.
 Next read the CSM caGrid Integration section know how to level CSM in the caGrid environment.

 CSM Overview